 While the Amazon Echo Dot has a plastic encasement and internal components that are produced with plastic-injection manufacturing methods, the inverse dies used to form the plastic components are generated from CNC-milled solid aluminum billets.
 That goes for the Google Home as well.
 In other words, it doesn’t matter which smart home assistant device’s jokes you prefer or which one’s methods for queuing up your favorite playlist feel most intuitive.
 Each one utilizes CNC machining in its manufacturing process.

 As you can imagine, uncovering that truth excites us, because Xometry is literally in the business of accelerating the CNC manufacturing process.
 By leveraging our vast and vetted CNC machining capacity available all over the country and by using our advanced data-driven cloud technologies, getting to market with amazing new things wouldn’t just happen for companies like Amazon and Google.
-It would happen faster.
+It would happen aster.

 Another example of CNC machining inside a haptic object like those discussed above is the solid stainless steel ring that encases the omnipresent Nest.
 A smart-thermostat for the home, its final 3.27” diameter is likely turned down on a lathe from a 3.375” diameter solid rod stock of 316 Stainless Steel.
 The smooth aesthetic for the outside of the ring was likely handled in a fine finish pass with a minimal depth of cut right at the CNC lathe, too.
 Our trusted network of manufacturing partners know the optimal feed and speed rates to make components like this one and numerous others.